 Hazel died today.
 Twenty-five years ago, this summer, the Captain and I married and twenty-five years ago, this fall, Hazel came to live with us.
 She was a year old, but she was like new and she was the answer to one of our first married prayer requests.
 It may seem a bit dramatic that I speak of our Kenmore dryer with such sentiment, but please indulge me.
 Not only was Hazel an answer to prayer, she gave twenty-five years of faithful service to our family.

 The washer served us well for the next twenty years.
-But Hazel, she was with us for a quarter of a century!
+But the dryer we affectionately call Hazel, she was with us for a quarter of a century!
 She finally kicked the bucket this morning after a long period of knowing it would be “any day now.”
 Hazel had been making a really obnoxious clunking noise for some time.
 We couldn’t carry on a conversation in that end of the house while she was working and if the phone or doorbell rang, everyone knew to go stop Hazel.
-It was time for her to go.
+A pair of pliers found its home on top of Hazel and all knew not to remove it- it was how we turned the dryer on.
+It was time for Hazel to go.

 For the past several years, I have been constantly reminded of God’s faithfulness and His provision every time I used my dryer.
 I became sentimental about my dryer and I named her Hazel.
 God has answered many prayers in our marriage and family since that weekend twenty-five years ago and Hazel has been a constant reminder to me of God’s love and grace.
 I’m sad to see her go.
-Maybe when my kids read this, they will better understand why I was sad this morning when there was no longer loud clunking coming from the utility room.
-The Lord providith and now the Lord taketh away.
+Maybe someday, if they read this, my offspring will better understand why I was sad this morning when there was no longer loud clunking coming from the laundry room.
+The Lord giveth and the Lord taketh away.
 I will miss Hazel and I will, forever, think of God’s faithfulness every time I dry clothes.